rkalescky/documentation/common/description_long.rst

 Xeon E5-2695v4 2.1 GHz 18-core “Broadwell” processors with 45 MB of
 cache each and 256 GB of DDR4-2400 memory.
-The “Broadwell” microarchitecture of these processors is four generations newer than the “Nehalem”-based Xeon processors in ManeFrame.
-This translates to more efficient execution per processor cycle and significantly improved vectorization via the second-generation Advanced Vector Extensions (AVX2).
-In addition, there are 35 medium- and five high-memory compute nodes which have the same processors, but feature 768 GB and 1,536 GB (1.5 TB) of DDR4-2400 memory respectively and ManeFrame’s new four 768 GB and six 1,536 GB (1.5 TB) nodes also will be added to the new cluster.
+The “Broadwell” microarchitecture of these processors is four generations newer than the “Nehalem”-based Xeon processors in ManeFrame I. This translates to more efficient execution per processor cycle and significantly improved vectorization via the second-generation Advanced Vector Extensions (AVX2).
+In addition, there are 35 medium- and five high-memory compute nodes which have the same processors, but feature 768 GB and 1,536 GB (1.5 TB) of DDR4-2400 memory respectively and ManeFrame I’s new four 768 GB and six 1,536 GB (1.5 TB) nodes also will be added to the new cluster.
 The new and more efficient architecture, high core count, and high memory capacities of these nodes will provide significant